mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Just straight up Reading The Law
 It turned out I could just google these things, and before I knew it I was reading "the legislation".
 It's the rules of the law, just written down.

 Look, reading pages of HTML?
 No worries.
+Especially if it's to defend my country.
 But whoever wrote the legislation was just making up words.

 Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

 * Defamation is where you get in trouble for publishing something that makes someone look bad.
-  * But, it's not defamation if you can prove it's _true_
+  * But, it's fine for me to blog about it, since it's not defamation if you can prove it's _true_
 * Having Tony Abbott's passport number isn't a crime
   * But using it to commit identity fraud would be
 * There are laws about what it's okay to do on a computer